oracle-livelabs/database/23cfree/js-generic-functions/functions.md

 ## Introduction

 After creating JavaScript modules and environments in the previous lab you will now learn how to expose JavaScript code in SQL and PL/SQL.
 After completing this step you can call JavaScript code anywhere you can invoke SQL and PL/SQL functions.
-All client code,regardless whether it's written in Java, Python, or even with `node-oracledb`, can access JavaScript stored procedures.
+All client code, regardless whether it's written in Java, Python, or even with `node-oracledb`, can access JavaScript stored procedures.

 Estimated Lab Time: 10 minutes